jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 ## Step 2: Start a local server

+Below, I will use the system's built-in Apache as an example to illustrate how to deploy the server-side.
+You can also use other programs, such as Nginx, but I strongly recommend using Apache because it comes pre-installed with the system.

 macOS comes with Apache pre-installed, but starting from an unspecified version, it can only be run through the terminal.
 First, modify the `httpd.conf` file.
 Open `/private/etc/apache2/httpd.conf` and add or modify the following fields:

 ```